seanthegeek/seanthegeek.github.io/_posts/2024-10-13-hava-laudon-spouts-false-anti-lgbt-conspiracy-theory-to-justify-evangelical-control-of-public-education.md

 degrees in education, over twenty years of experience, and the endorsement of the [Ohio Education Association](https://ohea.org/resources/take-action/oea-candidate-recommendations/) teacher's union.

-The qualifications of her opponent, Hova Laudon, are a B.S. degree in Ministry Leadership from [Moody's Bible Institute](https://en.wikipedia.org/wiki/Moody_Bible_Institute), and the endorsement of several Republican groups.
+The qualifications of her opponent, Hava Laudon, are a B.S. degree in Ministry Leadership from [Moody's Bible Institute](https://en.wikipedia.org/wiki/Moody_Bible_Institute), and the endorsement of several Republican groups.
 Laudon's [campaign website](https://www.votelaudon.com/) includes an embedded YouTube video from
 September 8th, 2023, titled "Predators, Groomers, and Human Traffickers - What to Know", where she is interviewed by Kendi Callender at LED Live, now named Little Light Studios.
 I have saved a copy of the video [here](https://1drv.ms/v/s!Ak-0erEu9-tbgr1KklqAXtXmg4ka-w?e=VyUsiw) in case Little Light Studios decides to delete it.
 At the time of this writing the video has nearly 11,000 views on YouTube.
 The interview begins by Calender describing LED Live as "A show where we use the light of Christ to expose the darkness happening in media and our culture."
 She proceeds to introduce Laudon as someone who has been a director of or volunteer for numerous anti-trafficking organizations for over twelve years.
 However, the organizations are never named.
 The first